 Left-wing urban guerrillas have claimed responsibility for the murder of an Italian magistrate outside his home in Rome on Tuesday (14 February).

-Left-wing urban guerrillas have claimed responsibility for the murder of an Italian magistrate outside his home in Rome on Tuesday (14 February).
+Background: Left-wing urban guerrillas have claimed responsibility for the murder of an Italian magistrate outside his home in Rome on Tuesday (14 February).
 It was the second recent assassination of a magistrate by extremists in a wave of political violence sweeping Italy.

 SYNOPSIS: The latest victim was 63-year-old Dr. Riccardo Palma, who was struck by machine-gun fire as he climbed into his car on Tuesday morning.
 Witnesses said three people surrounded the vehicle and one opened fire.
 The Red Brigade-Italy's most active left-wing guerrilla group-later claimed responsibility for killing Dr. Palma, who they described as a "slave of the multi-nationals."